Engee documentation

 The geometry of the antenna sublattice, defined as:

-• ULA is a uniform linear antenna array.
+• 'ULA' is a uniform linear antenna array.

-• URA - uniform rectangular antenna array.
+• URA is a uniform rectangular antenna array.

-• UCA - uniform circular antenna array.
+• 'UCA' is a uniform circular antenna array.

-• Conformal Array - arbitrary arrangement of elements.
+• `Conformal Array' — arbitrary arrangement of elements.

 Dependencies

-To use this parameter, set the Specify sensor array as parameter to Replicated subarray.
+To use this parameter, set the Specify sensor array as parameter to Replicated subarray

 Values